Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Air scrubber manufacturers have perfected their products so that air scrubbers can be engineered to specialize in specific types of pollutants, chemicals, and toxic substances.
 As researchers have investigated waste materials from manufacturing, they have discovered that different industries produce different substances.
 This has led to the development of air scrubbers that can target one or many pollutants.

-Electrostatic precipitators use electrical energy to remove dust and contaminants from gases.
+Electrostatic precipitators use electrical energy to remove dust and contaminants from gasses.
 The design of an electrostatic precipitator has to match the polarity and charge of the material to be removed such that it binds to them and captures them.
 Each configuration of electrostatic precipitator can be adjusted, so it targets the specific needs of an application.

 A plate precipitator is the most basic type.
 It consists of rows of wires connected to large flat plates that are spaced equally apart.
 As the air stream passes over the plates, a negative voltage is passed between the wires and plates that causes the ionized particles to attach to a grounded plate where they are removed from the air stream and collected.